 Thanks to that chiropractor!

-And possibly even more motivating was what happened with her dog Sakura.
+And her final push into the field came from what happened with her dog Sakura.
 Shortly after her car wreck, she came home one night to find Sakura paralyzed on the right side of its body.
-She and her husband feared the worst, but it so happened a teacher mentioned an animal chiropractor about an hour away.
+She and her husband feared the worst, but it so happened a teacher at her university mentioned an animal chiropractor about an hour away.
 She decided to give it a try and took Sakura to see the doctor.
 To her amazement, immediately after the doctor adjusted her, Sakura instantly was able to sit back up.
 She was still unable to do more than sit up, but following each treatment Sakura regained a bit more.
 This was an experience that would stick with Dr. Foster just as much as the healing she received herself.

 With this new awareness and interest in the field, Dr Foster went to visit one of the most prestigious chiropractic schools in the world, Parker University in Dallas, TX.
 Through her tour, she learned more about the specifics of treatment and became more excited with the possibilities.
 You could call it a passion...or a calling.
 But she had never quite felt this amount of pull to go into a field before.
 Before she knew it, she had not only interviewed at that school but begun classes as well.